jankotek/mapdb-site/doc/btreemap.rst

 ==========

 ``BTreeMap`` provides ``TreeMap`` and ``TreeSet`` for MapDB.
 It is based on lock-free concurrent B-Linked-Tree.
-It offers great performance for small keys and with parallel access.
+It offers great performance for small keys and has good vertical scalability.

 TODO explain compressions